E-Commerce Development Trends for 2020

 Elements like Google Assistant, Alexa, and Siri are no longer a secret for us.
 They are very much out there, making a difference in the way people search for their favorite song or required information.
 Do you know what’s driving them?
 It’s the power of voice command—something that lets you make the transition from “typing in” to “speaking out.”

-Google reveals that 72% of people owning a voice-activated speaker say they use the device as a part of their daily life.
+of people owning a voice-activated speaker say they use the device as a part of their daily life.
 So, it means that people are going to speak long sentences to find out something.
 This is where you need to be smart about using relevant, long-tail keywords in your product page so that it appears in people’s queries.

 Marketing automation isn’t a new concept in the world of e-commerce.
 In fact, some companies have already achieved 17% percent higher CTR by using custom automation workflows.
 It’s just that organizations now have to fold in marketing automation more than the usual in 2020.
 Besides scheduling social media posts and automating email marketing, marketing automation has now become more about easy-to-access shopping carts and customized landing pages.